dlotsss/LibMagSys/README.md

 - **Views:** Contain the presentation layer (HTML, CSS, and embedded PHP) that renders the user interface.
 - **Controllers:** Act as intermediaries between models and views, processing incoming HTTP requests and performing appropriate actions.

+### Core Components:

+*Authentication Module:* Validates users, managing login, registration, and session data.

+*Book Management:* Involves adding, editing, deleting, and searching for books.
+Controllers interact with Models to update or retrieve data which is then passed on to Views for display.

+*Transaction Handling:* Records the borrowing and returning of books, ensuring data consistency with proper use of transactions and error handling.

+*Error Handling:* Incorporated across the application to handle issues like database connection errors or invalid user inputs gracefully.